sara-nl/griddocs/source/Pages/Advanced/storage_clients/uberftp.rst

 .. note:: To run the examples below you need to have a valid proxy, see :ref:`startgridsession`.

+Note that you should create a directory in your username as it is not created by default when your account is created.
+This is shown below.

 * Create a new directory for a user *homer* on dCache:

   .. code-block:: console